 A car is much more expensive than the monthly payment associated with it.
 Registration, fuel, insurance and maintenance costs must be accounted for.
 If you divide the total expenses incurred during the year by 12, the amount can sometimes reach more than half of your monthly payment.
 So we have to be careful that we have factored in these additional costs into our budget.

-Thanks to Morrey Mazda of the North Shore for their help with this article.
+Thanks to Guelph City Mazda for their help with this article.